rupperyes/docker-cypress-runner/README.md

 # Docker Cypress Runner

 A docker image with Cypress installed, ready for your E2E needs.
-It's based on cypress/browsers:latest, which should include the latest Chrome.
+It's based on cypress/browsers:latest, which includes the latest Chrome.

 See it in Docker hub: https://cloud.docker.com/repository/docker/rdelafuente/cypress